Fuzzball Documentation

 Please select either the web UI or CLI tab to see the appropriate instructions for your environment.

-Begin by navigating to the workflow catalog and selecting “Create Application” in the upper right corner.
+Begin by navigating to the workflow catalog and selecting “Create Template”.

 View the blank template fields